 Every piece of writing must be marked using objective-led marking indicating the child's achievements towards a learning objective and their next step in learning to improve their work.

-For some of our younger or less able children a written comment is either difficult, or impossible, to access.
+For some of our younger or less able children, a written comment is either difficult, or impossible, to access, therefore verbal feedback is given which supports these children to identify their successes and begin to recognize ways in which they can further challenge themselves to improve.

-In order to ensure that children are engaging with marking, we use pink to identify the next steps in learning and expect most children to be able to respond before engaging in new teaching.
+In order to ensure that children are engaging with marking and feedback, we use pink to identify the next steps in learning and expect most children to be able to respond before engaging in new teaching.